ReplicableSmartCities/ReplicableSmartCities.github.io/index.md

 Open standards and conventions, whether established by standards organizations or open source projects, are used wherever possible along with open source software components.
 Read more about the [Standards & Open Source Software](https://replicablesmartcities.github.io/standards) we're using.

+## Architectural Patterns

+We're defining a set of [Architectural Patterns](https://replicablesmartcities.github.io/architecture) that illustrate different ways devices, applications can interact to exchange information.

 ## GitHub Repositories

 Replicable software templates, data structures and documentation can be found in the [GitHub site](https://github.com/ReplicableSmartCities).